theimowski/master-thesis/docs/section-fp-application.md

 FSharp (F#) is a language that was born in Microsoft Research department with its first version released in 2005 together with Microsoft Visual Studio 2005.
 With great help of the language designer Don Syme, the F# language evolved and newer versions got delivered, with the most recent 4.0 version released in parallel to the time of writing.
+Don Syme, who worked for Microsoft Research was also one of the people responsible for introducing generics into .NET ecosystem.
+In fact, one of the reasons why .NET generics feature was incorporated into the platform, was that F# language required generics for its design {{{donsymeinterview}}}.
-Apart from Microsoft taking care of the language development, there exists a non-profit F# Software Foundation {{{fsharpwebsite}}} that gathers community around the language and makes its best to popularize F#.
+Apart from Microsoft taking care of the language development, there exists a non-profit F# Software Foundation {{{fsharpwebsite}}} that gathers community around the language and makes its best to popularize F# among software engineers.
 F# design was influenced by a set of other languages, most notably:

 * **OCaml**, with regards to main syntactic constructs,